 For Immediate Release:

 David Perle 202-483-7382

-St. Charles, Mo. – Carson & Barnes Circus—a notorious animal exhibitor that PETA has tracked for years—has agreed to pay $16,000 to settle a lawsuit from the U.S. Department of Agriculture (USDA) over the circus’s unsafe elephant handling.
-The lawsuit includes a March 22, 2014, incident in St. Charles in which three elephants reportedly ran amok for 45 minutes after becoming “stressed” when employees asked the audience members to stomp on the metal bleachers and create other loud noises, placing the public in danger and causing the animals to sustain abrasions and lacerations.
+Altoona, Pa. – Carson & Barnes Circus—a notorious animal exhibitor that PETA has tracked for years—has agreed to pay $16,000 to settle a lawsuit from the U.S. Department of Agriculture (USDA) over the circus’s unsafe elephant handling.
+The lawsuit includes an April 14, 2014, incident in Altoona in which circus handlers allowed members of the public, including a child, to come into dangerous contact with elephants.

 “Over and over, Carson & Barnes has endangered animals and the public and received mere slaps on the wrist from federal authorities,” says PETA Foundation Associate Director of Captive Animal Law Enforcement Rachel Mathews.
 “PETA’s message to families is to stay away from all animal-exploiting circuses, where abuse and lax safety standards are the norm.”